mylesmorrone/homework4dad/README.md

 # mysite
-This is a version of the offical Djang tutorial application configured for deployment into a production environment on Heroku.
+This is a version of the offical Django tutorial application configured for deployment into a production environment on Heroku.

 # Getting started
 Start your DAD virtual environment.
 ```